SNOmad1/Cardinal-Project/README.md

 ## Early Access Considerations

 Cardinal apps are early access software, and as such, are subject to breaking changes.
-There is a conscience effort to ensure that changes impact users as little as possible, however, expect to have to reset your server database before the stable v1.0.0 release.
-Fortunately, the process to do so is literally just 1 button.
+Expect to have to reset your server database before the stable v1.0.0 release.
+This can be done with 1 button in the UI.

-Additionally, apps are Local Area Network only for now.
+Additionally, apps are restricted to the local area network.
 Client apps must be on the same network as the server app.
 Internet playback is on the [roadmap](#roadmap), and may be fast-tracked depending on user demand.

 ## Contributing